 When you sustain injuries on the job or develop an occupational illness, you are generally entitled to certain benefits through your employer’s workers’ compensation insurance company.
 In order for your benefits to kick in, you will need to file a claim with the Georgia State Board of Workers’ Compensation (SBWC).

 Before filing your claim, it is advisable to have a workers’ compensation lawyer review your case and help you with the documentation.
-The Bader Law Firm can help ensure you do not make mistakes on your claim and that you get the full amount of benefits to which you are entitled.
+Bader Scott Injury Lawyers can help ensure you do not make mistakes on your claim and that you get the full amount of benefits to which you are entitled.
 Call us at 678-562-5595 and request a free consultation.

 Am I eligible to file a claim for workers’ compensation in Savannah?

 Workers’ compensation covers most Georgia workers whenever they sustain an on-the-job injury or develop a work-related disease.
 There are a few basic requirements you will need to meet.

 - You need to be an employee.
 Workers’ compensation does not cover independent contractors or self-employed individuals.

 - The injury must have occurred in the scope and course of employment.
 In other words, your injury or illness must be work-related.